kranzky/insoluble/folly.md

 "I reckon it's easier and closer to go low, following that shape," Angela suggested, her voice filled with determination and urgency.

-"Ok," Angela agreed, as the group nervously watched the airplane continue to descend with Lloyd still unconscious.
-They had no idea what mysterious destination was awaiting them, but they had little choice but to see it through.
-Mike's advice had been ignored, and concern was etched on his face as he glanced around the cabin.
-Focusing on the shape Angela had suggested, they decided to follow it down low, hoping for a chance to escape their current predicament.

 As they descended, Angela said firmly, "We need to follow the shape's lead and watch the man's movements closely."

 "That's what's happening!
 She's falling mathematically!"